IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 http.request-timeout-seconds
 ++++++++++++++++++++++++++++

-To facilitate large file upload and download, the Dataverse software installer bumps the Payara **server-config.network-config.protocols.protocol.http-listener-1.http.request-timeout-seconds** setting from its default 900 seconds (15 minutes) to 1800 (30 minutes).
+To facilitate large file upload and download, the Dataverse Software installer bumps the Payara **server-config.network-config.protocols.protocol.http-listener-1.http.request-timeout-seconds** setting from its default 900 seconds (15 minutes) to 1800 (30 minutes).
 Should you wish to shorten or lengthen this window, issue for example:

 ``./asadmin set server-config.network-config.protocols.protocol.http-listener-1.http.request-timeout-seconds=3600``